-Ekamai has a reputation for expensive, glamorous, and being the place for the well heeled to strut their stuff.
+Ekamai has a reputation for being expensive, glamorous, and being the spot (along with nearby Thonglor) for the well heeled to strut their stuff.
 While that is certainly still true at some of the larger clubs, there are still plenty of great places to drink and party here without breaking the bank.
-Sugar Ray is not cheap, but its cocktails are guaranteed to impress, made by a master mixologist and served in a hidden speakeasy style joint.
-Just nearby, Tuba has been serving the city's largest and best value happy hour drinks in its furniture shop bar for years.
-Another competitor, Moose Bangkok, is also right next door.
+Tuba has been serving the city's largest and best value happy hour drinks in its furniture shop bar for years.
 If craft beer is your thing, Danish gypsy brewers Mikkeller, have opened up shop in a lovely garden home hidden away in an Ekamai alley, and have 30 taps of hard to find high end craft beers for aficionados to sample.
-Also on the beer front is Wishbeer Home Bar, which has 500 bottles of beer and cider from all over the world to select from, plus a decent tap selection too.
-For big clubbing nights, head to the longstanding Nang Len to see how young Thais like to party, or else to the nearby Do Not Disturb to dance to electronic music.
+Also on the beer front is Wishbeer Home Bar, which has 500 bottles of beer and cider from all over the world to select from, and if you are up for trying the local Thai craft beers, make sure to call in at Golden Coins taproom.
+For big clubbing nights, head to the longstanding Nang Len to see how young Thais like to party, or else to the nearby Do Not Disturb to dance to electronic music, or the more intimate open-air venue THAY.
 Sherbet is another large club, although this one aimed at wealthy gentlemen, with choreographed sexy coyote dancers competing with the expensive bottles of whiskey for attention.
-For something a bit more laid back, enjoy nightlife design mogul Ashley Sutton's new venture, Hot Rod, which has fairly priced tapas to go with signature cocktails in a uniquely designed nightspot.
-You won't ever run out of places to seek out after dark on Ekamai.
+For a relaxing time in chilled out venues, try popular Thai restaurant-bars like Platform 5/6, Ekannek@Ekamai, or Baan Puen, all of which combine drinking, good Thai food, and live music, and are very popular with locals.